Prudent229/music-royalties-ai/README.md

 - Export to PDF / Excel
 - Spotify / Apple Music API Integration
 - Publish on LinkedIn and portfolio

+## 📜 Credentials

+This project is backed by my training in both **music industry** and **AI technologies**:

+- 🎓 NYU x Billboard – Music Industry Essentials
+- 🎓 Berklee College of Music – Music Business Certificate
+- 🤖 Wharton (UPenn) – AI in Business
+- 🎓 Master's in Finance & Accounting (completed)
+- 📚 Master's in Accounting, Control & Audit (Continuing Education - In progress)

 ---